Senior Living Options

 Some key areas covered in the home safety checklist include:

-• Ensuring proper lighting throughout the home, particularly in areas like stairs and the toilet.
+• Ensuring proper lighting throughout the home, particularly in areas like stairs and the toilets.
 Bright, even, and natural lighting helps to avoid confusion and reduce the risk of falls.

 • Reducing excess noise in the environment, as it can exacerbate symptoms for individuals with dementia.
 Turning off the television or radio when not in use can help create a quieter and more calming atmosphere.
 Regular hearing checks are also important for those with hearing aids to address any issues that may arise.